wp-kit/loader/README.md

 A set of utilities for wp-kit components.

-There is nothing on the branch other than a helper file and composer file for wp-kit components.
+There is nothing on the branch other than a helper file for wp-kit components.

 ## Installation